Trying to get pregnant with PCOS?

 The first line of treatment for getting pregnant with PCOS is lifestyle changes, folic acid supplements to prevent the risk of birth defects and reducing the consumption of tobacco and alcohol.
 Studies suggest a weight loss of just 5% can lead to significant improvement in PCOS.
 This can be achieved by exercising regularly and eating a healthy balanced diet.
 Daily food intake should include at least 5 portions of fruit and vegetables, whole foods, lean meats, fish and chicken.

 Around 15% of women are resistant to clomiphene, in which case the doctor may suggest a different medication (exogenous gonadotropins – FSHr or HMG).
-In this case, you will also be able to track ovulation using myLotus and time intercourse or you may have IUI – clinics in Uk are now using myLotus for IUI cycles to ensure the detection of LH and therefore reduce the risk of abandoned cycles.
+In this case, you will also be able to track ovulation using MyLotus and time intercourse or you may have IUI – clinics in Uk are now using myLotus for IUI cycles to ensure the detection of LH and there for reduce the risk of abandoned cycles.

 Laparoscopic ovarian surgery (ovarian drilling) is an option for women who are not ovulating, are resistant to clomiphene and need surgery for another reason like pelvic pain.
 This procedure can also improve ovulation and pregnancy rates.